Singapore: skyline views, wildlife nights and neighborhood character

 Permaisuri Zarith Sofiah Opera House

-Top places to start in Singapore
+Top places to explore in Singapore

 Merlion